LibraryCarpentry/lc-wikidata/_episodes/02-linked_data.md

  - RDF data are stored on containers known as triplestores.

 - https://en.wikipedia.org/wiki/Semantic_triple

 > ## Is data stored in the RDF triple format part of your work as a librarian?
-Where does data in the RDF triple format occur in your
 >
-> Take some time to think about if data stored in the RDF triple format is part of your work as a librarian.
+> Take some time to think about if data stored in the RDF triple format
+> is part of your work as a librarian.
 Can you give an example in the format of an RDF triplet?
 > > ## Solution
 > > *TO DO*: PLEASE ADD A REAL LIFE EXAMPLE
 > {: .solution}